 - 1. Some workplace settings in the UK are rather informal, at least in terms of day-to-day interactions among employees. - 2.
 Informal does NOT equal unprofessional-understand the difference. - 3.
 Sarcasm, irony, and humor are usually highly appreciated in the British workplace. - 4.
 What many students consider to be vulgarities are the norm in some workplaces.
-Don't judge! - 5.
-Your colleagues will make you tea, and sometimes you're expected to do the same.
+Don't judge!
+This is a cultural difference, and not a reflection of the morals of co-workers. - 5.
+Your will be expected to make tea and sometimes your colleagues will make you tea.
+It is reciprocal.
 This is NOT a menial task; it is a shared norm of British workplace culture.
 You really must participate in Britain's "tea culture" at work.

-- 6. Be open-minded.
+If you're not sure how to make proper tea, not a single person will mind if you ask the first few times you do it. - 6.
+Be open-minded.
 You are, after all, from a different culture, inexperienced, and the stranger in their midst.
 Sit back and learn for a few days, ask questions, then step up and participate. - 7.
 Don't just sit around waiting to be assigned a task-think and ask for ways to contribute.

-And you may want to keep in mind these few tips from previous students... - 1.
-"Advocate for yourself ask for meaningful projects to do!"
+And you may want to keep in mind these few tips from previous students...

+- 1. "Advocate for yourself ask for meaningful projects to do!"
 RJ Tan - 2.
 "Make an effort to get the most out of your internship."
 Angela Yang - 3.
 "Be on time, be engaged.
 Always try your hardest.
-You may very well need these connections in the future."
-Erika Labaff - 4.
-"Tell your supervisor what you want to do; they may have connections to let you do more stuff." [asline Toh - 5.
+You may very well need these connections in the future." -Erika Labaff - 4.
+"Tell your supervisor what you want to do; they may have connections to let you do more stuff."
+Jasline Toh - 5.
 "Have realistic expectations."
 Viona Ho - 6.
 "If you are uncomfortable with your internship, do not be afraid to talk to the CAPA internship team.
 They can probably help."
 Sarah Borth

 Working within a company or organization is often an eye-opening experience and it is almost impossible to fully understand the realities of your chosen career without doing some hands on work.
 Interning is a great way to try out your chosen field, or something you think you might want to do but are unsure about, to make sure you like it before you commit on a more permanent basis.

 Performing poorly in an internship is not an option.
-Students must be dependable-that is, go to their site every day, on time, and perform to high standards.
+Students must be dependable-that is, go to their site on the days and times agreed, and perform to high standards.
 In order to get academic credit, students must fulfill their learning agreements, work at least the minimum 200 hours (and I emphasize this is the minimum-you should NOT be aiming to do the minimum to scrape by, but you MUST do that to be minimally eligible for credit), do the course-related writing assignments, and get a satisfactory evaluation from the internship supervisor.
 Although it has never happened yet to a UB student, blowing off an internship and getting "fired" could be the basis for dismissal from the program or a failing grade, depending on the seriousness of the behavior.